cakephp/docs/en/core-libraries/helpers/time.rst

 may post messages at any time from any part of the world.
 An easy way to manage the time is to save all dates and times as GMT+0 or UTC.
-Uncomment the line ``date_default_timezone_set('UTC');`` in ``app/Config/core.php`` to ensure your server's time zone is set to GMT+0.
+Uncomment the line ``date_default_timezone_set('UTC');`` in ``app/Config/core.php`` to ensure your application's time zone is set to GMT+0.

 Next add a time zone field to your users table and make the necessary modifications to allow your users to set their time zone.
 Now that we know